-For the years ended December 31, 2021 and 2020, the Group accrued and recognized its employee remuneration amounting to \$15,538 and \$17,926 respectively; as well as its remuneration to directors amounting to \$3,884 and \$4,481 respectively.
-These amounts were calculated by using the Group's pre-tax net profit for the period before deducting the amounts of the remuneration to employees and directors, multiplied by the distribution of ratio of the remuneration to employees and directors based on the Company's articles of incorporation, and expensed under operating costs or expenses.
+For the years ended December 31, 2022 and 2021, the Group accrued and recognized its employee remuneration amounting to \$50,996 thousand and \$15,538 thousand, respectively; as well as its remuneration to directors amounting to \$12,749 thousand and \$3,884 thousand, respectively.
+These amounts were calculated by using the Company's pre-tax net profit for the period before deducting the amounts of the remuneration to employees and directors, multiplied by the distribution of ratio of the remuneration to employees and directors based on the Company's articles of incorporation, and expensed under operating costs or expenses.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the financial statements are identical to those of the actual distributions for 2021 and 2020.
+The amounts, as stated in the financial statements are identical to those of the actual distributions for 2022 and 2021.

-(t) Non-operating income and expenses
+(u) Non-operating income and expenses